ibm-cloud-docs/AnalyticsEngine/index.md

 ### Compute nodes

 Compute nodes are where the execution of jobs happens.
-You define the number of compute nodes at the time of cluster creation.
+You define the number of compute nodes at the time the cluster is created.
 Each of the compute nodes is designated as `dn001`, `dn002` and so on.

 ### Summary of cluster nodes